LouieMiddle/LouieMiddle/README.md

 - I’m @LouieMiddle
-- Current final year University of Bath student
+- University of Bath Graduate in Computer Science
 - Former placement at Hawk-Eye Innovations
 - Dissertation on using Gaussian processes to predict cricket delivery outcomes
 - Specialities with Java and Spring Boot services on ECS